 The VAT registration threshold

 The VAT threshold tends to be set each year in the Budget.
-The VAT registration threshold for the 2017/18 tax year is set at £85,000 since 1 April 2017 and will remain unchanged for a further two years from 1 April 2020.
+However, the VAT registration threshold has remained unchanged at £85,000 since 1 April 2017 and will remain unchanged for a further two years from 1 April 2020.

 VAT registration is compulsory if your UK turnover of taxable goods and services (any sales that are not exempt from VAT) over the previous 12 months goes over the VAT threshold.
 VAT registration is also compulsory if you expect your taxable turnover to exceed the VAT threshold in the next 30 days alone.